 Several students have interned on Matthew Herbert’s locally based label, Accidental.
 Two ex-students now work with Matthew: Hugh Jones is one of his engineers and also plays in the One:Pig band, alongside Sam Beste – who has in turn also played for Amy Winehouse amongst others.
 Sam’s own project Hejira are working with Matthew on their debut album.

 The Goldsmiths Vocal Group, is directed by professional songwriter and artist ESKA.
 They have formerly worked with The Matthew Herbert Big Band, performing at the Royal Festival Hall for the London Jazz Festival, The Barbican for the British Council’s 75th Birthday, and at Glastonbury 2010.
 ESKA and the Goldsmiths Vocal Ensemble gave the world premiere of her staged song cycle, “English Skies”, at the Queen Elizabeth Hall on the Southbank in May 2012.

 Other alumni have gone onto secure record deals - Hugh Jones and Slowfoot Records; work as session players - the contemporary jazz musician Finn Peters; and play sessions for BBC 6 Music and BBC Introducing - Sam Lee award-winning folk singer and promoter; and in 2009, Alumnus Hugh Jones and Tom Mudd were selected to present their work at Ether, the Southbank Centre's annual music festival of innovation, art, technology and cross-arts experimentation.

-Summer 2013 continued the relationship with the South Bank Centre as we launch our latest PUREGOLD festival in the Queen Elizabeth Hall and the Purcell Room, featuring the breadth and variety of current work from the Department of Music.
+We have continued our the relationship with the South Bank Centre with the fourth launch of our latest PUREGOLD festival, this year in the amazing Festival Village space, featuring the breadth and variety of current work from the Department of Music.